 We spoke to customers who had companies of all shapes and sizes to understand what it was they found frustrating about dealing with courier companies.

-And on the other side of the equation, we interviewed lots of couriers to understand what it was that they loved (and hated) about their work to see how we could improve their day-to-day experience.
+And on the other side of the equation, we interviewed lots of couriers to understand what they love about their courier jobs, and what they hate, so we could improve their day-to-day experience.

 This set out the overall direction and vision for the problems Gophr would solve on both sides of the equation.
 However we also wanted to make sure we had plenty of opportunities to understand whether we were on the right track.
 This meant building lots of feedback channels to increase our chances of being exposed to insights that would drive product and service improvement.